Reviewed by Erica Irish, DVM

 Anal Gland Tumors

 Anal gland tumors in dogs consist of cells that come from the anal sac.
 These tumors are typically found during a routine examination when the veterinarian feels a mass.
 The only way to know for sure that it is a tumor is by fine needle aspiration.

 Anal sac tumors have a moderate risk of spread.
-The veterinarian will want to determine if this has already happened through a series of tests including abdominal ultrasound.
+Most will metastasize.
+The veterinarian will want to determine if this has already happened through a series of tests including:

 Possible signs of anal sac tumors include:

 - increased drinking and thirst